Courses

 EMEN 5065 (3) Global Topics in Aerospace

 Examining current international space topics including civil, military, and commercial activities forms the basis for this course.
-The origins and evolution of space policy and laws, current organizational and governance structures, space economics, space sustainability, international human exploration strategies, the future of space exploration, deregulation and space traffic management and recent developments in the commercial space sector will be analyzed.
+The origins and evolution of space policy and laws, current organizational and governance structures, space economics, space sustainability, human exploration strategies, the future of space exploration, and recent developments in the commercial space sector will be analyzed.
+The course exposes students to the current context of the industry to prepare them for a career in the space economy.

 Repeatable: Repeatable for up to 6.00 total credit hours.